warp-build/warp/manual/src/introduction.md

   * manage language and dependency versions per project
   * build, test, and distribute polyglot projects
 * Never hear "it works on my machine" again
-* Extending it with Toolchains and Rules should be easy